dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 In this blog post, I focus on how to set sustainability NFRs so that you have a carbon or efficiency target alongside your security and availability targets.
 Sustainability is a wide topic, as my colleague Oliver Cronk explained in this [post](https://blog.scottlogic.com/2023/10/26/conscientious-computing-facing-into-big-tech-challenges.html); I’ll accordingly concentrate on CO2 emissions as this is an area that developers can influence directly, unlike an area such as water usage which is largely in the control of the data centre provider.

-Before reading this blog you may wish to have a look at this one first if you haven't already: ToDo add link when live.
-It gives an introduction to NFRs generally and then looks at why we don't typically set them for sustainability today, why it is difficult and why we should set them.
+Before reading this blog you may wish to have a look at this one first if you haven't already: TODO.v It gives an introduction to NFRs generally and then looks at why we don't typically set them for sustainability today, why it is difficult and why we should set them.

 With this blog I aim to give some practical advise that will make it easier to get into the habit of including measures that will help carbon emissions when writing NFRs.